 TRT Does Not Cause Blood Clots

-The FDA ruling was based on a single flawed study by Glueck.
+Ultimately, the FDA ruling was based on a single flawed study by Glueck.
 He took men who already had blood clotting disorders and gave them testosterone.
 To no surprise, some of them developed blood clots.
 There was no control group, and the participants were already likely to get blood clots.

 Unfortunately for many men, this has steered them away from seeking help for their low testosterone symptoms.
 As a result, they are more at risk from severe side effects of low T, like obesity, type 2 diabetes, decreased muscle, and sexual dysfunction.